raxod502/hyperschedule-prime/doc/roadmap.md

 * **DONE** - Download JSONP from csearch.yancey.io and parse it into a sane format.
-* Fetch and parse the JSONP on the backend and save it to a static file.
+* **DONE** - Fetch and parse the JSONP on the backend and save it to a static file.
 Then load the file asynchronously on the client side.
 * Hook up the JSON parser to the Portal Lingk API, once I get access to it, instead of csearch.yancey.io.